cklutzke/StaticTGC/README.md

 TODO List --------------------------

-Display different parts based on router data.
+Fix defect on PartViewer when page is refreshed.

+Put a part in the shopping cart.

+Allow a customer to complete a purchase.

 Browse parts via Algolia Vue controls.

-Put a part in the shopping cart.

 Resize and rearrange components sensibly for different screen sizes.